How Much Does Home Field Advantage Matter in Soccer Games? A Causal Inference Approach for English Premier League

 We first examine the simulation results for $\Delta$, as well as the variance estimator of $\Delta$.
-Table \ref{tab:delta_results} summarizes the performance of the $\Delta$ estimator in different data generation scenarios, and reports the bias, coverage probability, sample variance of the 1,000 estimates and mean of the 1,000 variance estimates.
+In the supplement, Table~\ref{tab:delta_results} summarizes the performance of the $\Delta$ estimator in different data generation scenarios, and reports the bias, coverage probability, sample variance of the 1,000 estimates and mean of the 1,000 variance estimates.
 From this table, it is clear that our proposed estimator for $\Delta$ has a very small bias that decreases quickly as $n$ increases.
 The coverage probabilities are also very close to the desired $95\%$ nominal coverage level, especially when $n \geq 20$.
 Note that the standard error of the estimated coverage probabilities is $\sqrt{.05\times.95/1,000}=0.0069$.
 The last two columns also confirm the accurate variance estimation for $\widehat{\Delta}$ under all the simulation scenarios; and the estimation accuracy becomes better as $n$ increases.

 Next we examine the simulation results for $\bm{\beta}$'s, as well as the coverage probability of $\bm{\beta}$'s.
-Figures \ref{fig:bias_beta1} to \ref{fig:bias_beta4} summarize the boxplots of all $\bm{\beta}$s' estimators in different data generation process to show estimation performance.
-It is clear from these figures that the estimator is essentially unbiased for all scenarios considered in the simulation.
+Figure \ref{fig:bias_beta1} summarizes the boxplots of all estimators $\bm{\beta}$ in different data generation processes to show the estimation performance.
+It is clear from the figure that the estimator is essentially unbiased for all scenarios considered in the simulation.
 Furthermore, we present the empirical coverage probabilities for the confidence intervals in Figure~\ref{fig:cover_beta}.
 All the coverage probabilities are fairly close to the nominal level of 0.95, especially when $n \geq 20$.
 The coverage probability in general becomes more accurate as the sample size $n$ increases.

 In summary, the simulation results confirm the excellent performance (e.g., bias, variance estimate, and coverage probabilities) of our method in terms of estimating both $\Delta$ and $\bm{\beta}$'s.
 Note that our simulation scenarios also include the situation when $\alpha_{ij}$ are not $i.i.d.$ generated.
 Our estimator still performs well in this case because our estimation procedure does not require modeling assumptions or estimation of $\alpha_{ij}$.
 The simulation results validate the theoretical results, especially the variance formula, in Propositions \ref{beta_variance} and \ref{prop:sigma_delta}.